Is my plan enough?

 Streamlining this content allows you to have all of the information you need in one location, making for easier plan navigation and maintenance.
 This approach does require your plan to have the appropriate references to supporting information, hence the importance of your plan structure.

-The second part of making this fluid plan structure a success is to ensure all your staff are trained accordingly.
+The second part of making this fluid plan structure a success is to ensure all your staff is trained accordingly.
 It is absolutely critical to have response steps documented and supporting information referenced.
 But, your people also need to know how to execute this plan.
 Some instances may require you to skip over steps that don’t apply.
-Ensuring that there are people leading the team that know what those judgement calls are and training them to act accordingly will make your response much more efficient and effective.
+Ensuring that there are people leading the team that know what those judgment calls are and training them to act accordingly will make your response much more efficient and effective.
+This puts the “flexible” in “flexible BCP.”

 We do recognize that there are some instances where specific details are required for you to carry out certain steps in your plan.
 By all means, include those pieces.
 Just remember it is possible to use a solid base plan and supporting documents to recover from any type of incident.
 You do not need separate response plans for separate scenarios.
 Core areas that will be impacted by any incident are your building, systems, people, and suppliers.
 To learn more, check out our No Building, No People, No Systems, No Suppliers blog post.